Andrew-JHR/zOS_ZIP_937_to_950/README.md

 The license of Info-ZIP's Zip is at https://infozip.sourceforge.net/license.html

-This tool can be used for any z/OS shop, in particular, whose CCSID is the double-byte 937 code, or Traditional Chinese character code set.
+This tool can be used for any z/OS shop whose CCSID in particular is the double-byte 937 code, or Traditional Chinese character code set.
 By using the argument: '-a', the text source data's EBCDIC single bytes and 937 double bytes will be translated into ASCII and 950 (Big5) respectively during the zipping process.

 Updated files: